AndarManik/Inline-GPT/README.md

 ## What can it do?

 It can generate text, edit text, but most importantly format text.
 ChatGPT can quickly generate any type of advanced markdown syntax making it useful for: tables, graphs, and diagrams.
+Default hotkey is Shift-Enter

 or